Abbas urges UN to suspend Israel during first commemoration of 1948 flight of the Palestinians

 Israel and the United States were among those that boycotted the commemoration of what is known as the Nakba, or catastrophe.

 In an hourlong emotion-charged speech, Abbas asked the world’s nations why more than 1,000 resolutions adopted by U.N. bodies regarding the Palestinians had never been implemented.
-He held up a letter from Israel’s foreign minister, Moshe Sharett, after resolutions were adopted in 1947 and 1948 promising to implement them and said: “Either they do respect these obligations, or they stop becoming a member.”
+He held up a letter from Israel’s foreign minister, Moshe Sharett, after the resolutions were adopted in 1947 and 1948 promising to create a Palestinian state and allow the return of refugees and said: “Either they do fulfill these obligations, or they stop becoming a member.”

 The General Assembly, which had 57 member nations in 1947, approved the resolution dividing Palestine by a vote of 33-13 with 10 abstentions.
 The Jewish side accepted the U.N. partition plan and after the British mandate expired in 1948, Israel declared its independence.
 The Arabs rejected the plan and neighboring Arab countries launched a war against the Jewish state.